dbeniamin/1-100_PythonCode_Challenge/README.md

 **02.04.2024 -> day 33_1 - Kanye Quote Machiner** - Fun GUI app that generates random quotes.
 - Made by pulling API data.
 - GUI designed in tkinter with specific elements.

+**02.04.2024 -> day 33_2 - ISS overhead notifier** - Script that will notify you if the ISS is above you.
+- Made by pulling API data.
+- Mixing various modules that have been used so far.

 ### Contributing: